-In the 6th and 7th semesters, a student should select 20 credits offered by the department in which the student is going to specialize and 05 common courses inclusive of four Non-Gradial equivalent to 9 credits and one audited course of 2 credits.
+In the 6th and 7th semesters, a student should select 20 credits offered by the department in which the student is going to specialize and 05 common courses inclusive of four Non-Gradial and one audited course.
 In the 8th semester, under the supervision of senior lecturer/s, the student should carry out a research project equivalent to 6 credits relevant to the department in which the student is specializing.